lukekivi/Distributed-Image-Processing/README.md

 ```

 ### Test 26 - Balancing
+Nodes will accept every time and there is no injected delay so time should be low.
+Used to compare against other consistent node values.

 |                 | **Node Zero** | **Node One** | **Node Two** | **Node Three** |
 |:---------------:|:-------------:|--------------|--------------|----------------|